Alex2262/AltairChessEngine/README.md

 ## Play
 You can play Altair [here](https://lichess.org/@/Altair_Engine) It is not always online.

+Altair can also be played by connecting it to GUIs such as Arena, Cutechess, Banksia, and other UCI-protocol supporting chess GUIs.

 ## Board Representation
 Altair uses a 10x12 mailbox array.
 This board representation gives padding around the 8x8 board for faster move generation.
 Altair also features